-I will begin with our casualties, which I fear are heavy: as I know them at present they are 11 officers and 400 N.C.O’s & men.
+I will begin with our casualties, which I fear are heavy: as I know them at present they are 11 officers and 400 non-commissioned officers & men.
 I very much doubt the officers being below this number, but I hope & think the 400 will be very much reduced when I get more information & men keep coming in.

-I should say the behaviour of the Battalion was beyond all praise; they were truly magnificent: no higher trial was to my mind possible than the experience we went through, & nothing was done which was not absolutely up to the best of Brigade of Guards standard.
+I should say the behaviour of the Battalion was beyond all praise; they were truly magnificent: no higher trial to discipline was to my mind possible than the experience we went through, & nothing was done which was not absolutely up to the best of Brigade of Guards standard.

 Forgive me if I am disjointed, but I have had no sleep since Sunday night, & am much knocked at the Battalion being so cut up.
 I have great hopes however that our total casualties may be reduced to some 200 or so in all, but at present it is impossible to say, & I only hope.